 PTO Contested Proceedings

-Venable's PTO Contested Proceedings Group is dedicated to representing both patent challengers and patent owners before the Patent Trial and Appeal Board (PTAB).
-Our multidisciplinary post-grant lawyers offer backgrounds and experience that meet the demands of PTAB practice.
+Venable's Patent and Trademark Office (PTO) Contested Proceedings Group is dedicated to representing both patent challengers and patent owners before the Patent Trial and Appeal Board (PTAB).
+Our multidisciplinary post-grant lawyers offer backgrounds and experience that cover a wide range of technology areas.

 Interferences and Derivation Proceedings

 We are one of the country's leading firms in this specialized area of the law.
-We have handled interferences in all technology areas including chemistry, biochemistry, pharmacology, computers, electronics and optics to name a few, and are familiar with all aspects of the practice including count formulation, motion practice, discovery and settlement.
-We have also been involved in the review of PTO interference decisions both in civil actions under 35 U.S.C.
-146 and direct appeals to the Court of Appeals for the Federal Circuit.
+We have handled interferences in a wide array of technology areas, including chemistry, biochemistry, pharmacology, computers, electronics, and optics, to name a few, and are familiar with all aspects of the practice.
+This experience makes us an ideal fit for the burgeoning field of derivation proceedings.

 Experience